ftmkrtgz/social-media-client/README.md

 ## Configuration

 - **Prettier**: Code formatter
-- **ESLint**: A ESLint is a tool designed to analyse the code you have written and warn or automatically fix issues it detects.
+- **ESLint**: ESLint is a tool designed to analyse the code you have written and warn or automatically fix issues it detects.
 This tool goes much further than a language formatter (such as Prettier) and can prevent you from making mistakes in your code.
 - **Husky**: It is a powerful tool to streamline project development processes and increase quality control.
 - **Jest**: Unit testing to confirm that a function is working correctly.
 - **Cypress**: end-to-end testing framework that runs in the browser.